Karmatron: Reception

 However, as the storyline progressed and the philosophical ideas exposed and the mysticism turned more dense and evident, both the editorial and the public became more and more alienated until the comic ceased to be published in the early nineties.

 Nevertheless, the series is fondly remembered by many Mexicans who were children during the eighties for its peculiar Japanese anime influenced art style and is still considered one of the first true Mexican sci-fi robot "manga" works.
 Also of note was its weekly publication schedule, an uncommon practice during its decade of publication.
 According to the creator of the comic many foreign comic artists and authors -who published their works monthly- couldn't believe that a weekly comic was even possible at the time of publication of Karmatron.

 Adaptations

-The author stated in July 2016 that a Hollywood studio is interested in making a film adaptation of the franchise.
+The author stated in July 2016 that a Hollywood studio was interested in making a film adaptation of the franchise.